What is ERP? A Comprehensive Guide to Enterprise Resource Planning

-ERP is a system that unifies core business functions to improve operational efficiency.
-To be precise, it is a software system that lets companies automate specific business processes and workflows and seamlessly integrate the data and functions of different departments into one cohesive whole.
+ERP is a software system that lets companies automate specific business processes and workflows and seamlessly integrate the data and functions of different departments into one cohesive whole.

+ERP systems are made up of several modules that automate business processes.
 ERP modules correspond to core business elements.
 Think of it this way.
-ERP modules take what your business departments need to do, automate them, and make outcomes centrally available across your organization.
-Therefore, enterprise resource planning systems, including ERP modules, exist to make your employees more efficient and their jobs easier.
+ERP modules take what your business departments need to do, automates them, and make outcomes centrally available across your organization.
+Therefore, ERP systems exist to make your employees more efficient and their jobs easier.

 The following are some of the most commonly available ERP modules.